Institute of Botany

-Institute of Botany, the Chinese Academy of Sciences (IB-CAS; 中国科学院植物研究所 (Zhōngguó Kēxuéyuàn Zhíwù Yánjiūsuǒ)) is one of the oldest comprehensive research institutions in China.
+The Institute of Botany, Chinese Academy of Sciences (IB-CAS; 中国科学院植物研究所 (Zhōngguó Kēxuéyuàn Zhíwù Yánjiūsuǒ)) is one of the oldest comprehensive research institutions in China.
 It has led the development of plant science in China since its establishment in 1928.
 The institute has received three first-level National Natural Science Awards, as well as more than 160 awards at the national and provincial level.

 With a focus on integrative plant biology, IB-CAS conducts innovative research at the molecular, cellular, physiological, ecological and landscape levels, and develops applications to benefit agriculture and the environment.
 Its five key research areas are systematic and evolutionary botany, vegetation and environmental change, plant molecular physiology and development, photosynthesis, and the sustainable use of plant resources.

 History

 Departments

 IB-CAS comprises five research units: the National Key Laboratory of Systematic and Evolutionary Botany, the National Key Laboratory of Vegetation and Environmental Change, the CAS Key Laboratory of Molecular Physiology, the CAS Key Laboratory of Photobiology and the CAS Key Laboratory of Plant Resources.
 In addition, it is also home to the largest herbarium in Asia, 10 field stations, the Beijing Botanical Garden and the Hua Xi Subalpine Botanical Garden in Sichuan Province.
 IBCAS’s herbarium collections comprise 2.63 million specimens, representing fossils, seed collections, liverworts, hornworts, mosses, lycophytes, ferns, gymnosperms and angiosperms.